onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-the highest status is in error correcting our status games There is status in error correcting our status games
+the highest status is in error correcting our status games There is status in error correcting our status games we will build the best tool/system for criticism and we will apply it to itself

 Tagged/labeled/compartmentalized UBR